I WOKE UP IN THE MORNING

 I woke up in the morning.

-I dreamed about the state and mindset I had when I was younger searching for you and how everyone else was trying to stop me from that quest because it was all going in vain.
+I dreamed about the state and mindset I had when I was younger searching for you and how everyone else was

 I woke up, realizing that I was paralyzed and remembered things that were long forgotten.